PaulyWauly2to2/hugo-theme-novela/content/post/sharepoint-modern-page-tiles.md

 +++
 authors = ["Paul Graham"]
 date = 2022-05-05T23:00:00Z
-excerpt = "I find that one of the biggest annoyances with SharePoint Online and Modern Pages is the lack of customisation options you have available." hero = "/images/sharepoint-json-tiles.jpg" title = "Customising SharePoint Modern Pages - Json Gallery Tiles"
+excerpt = "Creating engaging pages on SharePoint modern has never been more important." hero = "/images/patrick-hendry-heznre5qea8-unsplash-1.jpg" title = "Customising SharePoint Modern Pages - Json Gallery Tiles"

 +++
 ## Introduction

+Creating engaging pages on SharePoint modern has never been more important.

-I find that one of the biggest annoyances with SharePoint Online and Modern Pages is the lack of customisation options you have available.
+and yet, I find that one of the biggest annoyances with SharePoint Online and Modern Pages is the lack of customisation options you have available.

 For example, if you want to make a clickable tile with a different look and feel then your options are limited.